Black And White Modern Bathroom Makeover

 Meet the tiniest room in my house that has been my biggest design challenge to date.
-An update on the basement bathroom makeover has been long overdue.
+An update on our modern bathroom makeover has been long overdue.
 Like waaaaaaay long overdue.
 Here’s a quick walk down memory lane.
-Remember when the basement flooded and we decided since we were forced to renovate, why not gut the bathroom?
+Remember when the basement flooded, and we decided since we were forced to renovate, why not gut the bathroom?
 Well, everything came to a screeching halt when it came to one particular detail…the mirror.
-I know right?
-It all happened while finishing up Potty Paradise, but didn’t think it would hold me up this badly.
+I know, right?
+It all happened while finishing up Potty Paradise, but I didn’t think it would hold me up this badly.
 But it just goes to show you that design takes time.
 Don’t rush it…which apparently also goes for naming this space.

 That’s right.
 No one in the house has been able to come up with a good name for this space.
 We talked about Black Beauty, but that seems basic compared to Potty Paradise.
 Maybe you’ll have suggestions by the time you get to the end of this post?

 When we started in on this bathroom, I knew I wanted it to be completely different than upstairs in Potty Paradise.
 That space was glam, shazam, all up in your face.
 But the basement bathroom makeover was to have a more classic black and white look and feel.
 I mean, yes, I’d give it my signature eclectic twist, but this time more subtle.

 I chose white subways tile for the bottom half of the wall and black penny tile for the floor.
 Both from Clé Tile.
 Gerry, our contractor, put in painstakingly long hours making sure everything was just right.
 Perfectly level.
 Perfectly straight.
 You’d think since this was such a small space it would be easy, right?
 I mean literally, it’s so small it could fit in a Smurf’s house.